xrexonx/electron-soundcloud-player/README.md

 # electron-soundcloud-player

-TODO ~ Create SoundCloud Account and create app for appId for this application.
+TODO ~ Create SoundCloud Account and create app for the appId in this application.

 <!-- **Clone and run for a quick way to see an Electron in action.**